aspose-words/Aspose.Words-API-References/english/net/aspose.words/paragraph/paragraph/_index.md

 ### Remarks

-When Paragraph is created, it belongs to the specified document, but is not yet part of the document and ParentNode is null.To append Paragraph to the document use InsertAfter or InsertBefore on the story where you want the paragraph inserted.
+When **Paragraph** is created, it belongs to the specified document, but is not yet part of the document and **ParentNode** is null.

+To append **Paragraph** to the document use InsertAfter or InsertBefore on the story where you want the paragraph inserted.

 ### Examples